TeHanHunter/TESS_Gaia_Light_Curve/README.rst

 The `0.8.0 release notes <docs/release_0_8_0.md>`_ describe changes, migration, and validation status; the `1.0 roadmap <docs/release_1_0_0.md>`_ covers later work.

+**Important for upgrades:** earlier public versions contained an error in the subpixel coordinate mapping used for bilinear interpolation.
+Version 0.8.0 fixes it in both ePSF fitting and target rendering. **Fitted ePSFs from 0.8.0 and earlier versions are not interchangeable in either direction.** Refit from the science images and rerun extraction; renaming or converting old ePSF caches is insufficient.
+Existing light curves remain readable but are not corrected by installation.

 A single-target example::

   from pathlib import Path